itsgbemi/freeyorubadictionary/README.md

 Future updates will include definitions in languages other than English, words from various Yoruba dialects, and images to illustrate foods and other items.

 Currently, the app features words in "Yoruba Ajulomo," the commonly spoken form.

+## Backstory
+Fyd started as a fun excuse to use my mic, code with AI and give back to the universe of free resources.
+I love languages so it only made sense that my first official dev project was this.

+Enjoy :)